This week we’re landing in Rantoul, IL (pop. 12,815) for our #SmallTownSaturday!

 Above is an aerial photograph of Chanute Field courtesy of the Champaign County Historical Archives.
 The photograph shows the base in the 1920s with the village of Rantoul in the background.

 Did you or any of your relatives spend time at Chanute?
-Let us know in the comments section on our Facebook page!
+Let us know in the comments section!